Topic Emissions trading

 Large, energy-intensive companies are required to participate in emissions trading, while medium-sized companies may voluntarily participate in the emissions trading scheme (ETS).

-Emission credits from Switzerland and companies that participate in emissions trading can be recorded in the National Emissions Trading Registry.
+Emission allowances, emission reduction certificates and attestations from Switzerland and companies that participate in emissions trading can be recorded in the Swiss Emissions Trading Registry.
 The FOEN uses the registry to check whether companies meet their commitments, while the authorities use it to ensure that federal reduction targets are met.

 CO2 compensation projects in Switzerland